 You can update the name, time zone, industry, logo and users of a calendar from the "Settings" section of this calendar.
 To access the "Settings" section of a calendar, get into this calendar and click on the "Settings" icon from the toolbar of the calendar.

-Loomly is compatible with Facebook, Twitter, Instagram, Pinterest & LinkedIn.
+Loomly is compatible with Facebook, Twitter, Instagram, Pinterest, LinkedIn & Google My Business.

-At the moment, Loomly allows you to connect up to six social media accounts per calendar, one for each platform we currently support: Facebook, Twitter, Instagram, Pinterest & LinkedIn.
+At the moment, Loomly allows you to connect up to six social media accounts per calendar, one for each platform we currently support: Facebook, Twitter, Instagram, Pinterest, LinkedIn & Google My Business.
 Note however that you can create as many calendars as you want under one Loomly account.

 Absolutely!
 You can leverage RSS Feeds in one of two ways, either generating ideas from RSS entries with the RSS Post Ideas option or automatically generate Draft posts for all new RSS entries with the Assistive option.
 You can learn more here.